LOADING

 According to Wikipedia the origins of the idea of dumping cold water on one’s head are unclear, but whoever came up with this idea for ALS, was spot on.

-The Challenge gives people a way to relate and to sympathize with the sufferers by volunteering to undertake (if only for a few seconds) the uncomfortable and breathless sensation of ice cold water.
-It is almost a way to jolt people awake and to make them aware of diseases which exist and need our attention.
+The Challenge gives people a way to relate and to sympathise with the sufferers by volunteering to undertake (if only for a few seconds) the uncomfortable and breathless sensation of ice cold water.
+It is almost a way to jolt people awake and to make them aware of diseases that exist and need our attention.

 Amyotrophic Lateral Sclerosis (ALS), which in the UK is called Motor Neurone Disease.
 A motor neuron is a nerve cell that makes voluntary muscle movements.
 MND is a disease in which these cells stop working properly.

-ALS Association reported that within a month they’ve received $41.8 million in donations compared with only $2.1 million in the same span of time as last year.
+ALS Association reported that within a month they’ve received $41.8 million in donations compared with only $2.1 million in the same period as last year.
 More than 739,000 new donors have given money to the association.

 If this is not a great achievement, I don’t know what is!